Find the Beginners Running Program For You to Kickstart Your Running

 Preparing for a 5k

-Hello I'm a 21 female is about 30lbs overweight.
-I use to do sports in high school but haven't really ran in a long time.
-I want to do a 5k on June 4th. …
+Hello, I'm a 21 female who is about 30 lbs overweight.
+I used to do sports in high school but haven't really run in a long time.
+I want to do a 5k in 3.5 …

 What Do I Do after Completing Beginners Running Program 3?